olooney/oranlooney.com/content/post/genji-ko.md

 Like a lot of questions in mathematics, it helps to generalize things.
 Instead of focusing on five incenses, let's ask ourselves, how many unique ways are there of grouping $n$ elements?
-This lets us ease into the problem, starting with a simpler case and building complexity gradually.
+This approach lets us ease into the problem, starting with a simpler case and building complexity gradually.

 For $n = 1$, there's clearly only solution: